HPC Practice SLURM

 - Preambule: Softwares to install before connecting to a distant linux server

-- Practice 2: Reserve one core of a node using qrsh and create your working folder
+ssh - Practice 2: Reserve one core of a node using qrsh and create your working folder

-- Practice 3: Transfering files with filezilla
+- Practice 3: Transfering files to or from bioinfo-san.ird.fr `rsync

-and install your ssh keys - Practice 4: Transfering data to the node
+- Practice 4: Transfering data to the node

-- Practice 5: Use module environment to load your tool
+rsync - Practice 5: Use module environment to load your tool

 - Practice 6: Launch analyses